The basics of a pregnancy test

 Correct use

 Making sure you follow the instructions supplied with the pregnancy test is crucial.
-Leaving the test in contact with urine for the recommended time can improve the accuracy of the result.
+Leaving the test in contact with the urine for the recommended time can improve the accuracy of the result.

-Reliable test marks
+Reliable test brands

 Steps to take after a positive pregnancy test

-Achieving a positive result is a milestone.
-Here's what to do next.
+Getting a positive result is a milestone.
+Here’s what to do next.

-Confirm result
+Confirm the result

 Make an appointment with your doctor to confirm the pregnancy with another test, such as a blood test.
-This helps rule out abnormalities such as molar pregnancy.
+This helps to rule out abnormalities such as molar pregnancy.

 Planning the next steps